 More specific challenges to digital banking in emerging markets are:

-• Ease of location: A digital bank must have ubiquitous points of representation.
-Customers will only test out the digital bank if it is easy to find and engages the customer where the customer already is.
+- Ease of location: A digital bank must have ubiquitous points of representation as well.
+Because customers will only test out the digital bank if it is easy to find and engages the customer where the customer already is.
 In emerging markets, a digital bank builds trust through physical locations, where customers can see the institution in their own respective ecosystem.
 Customers will only continue to use the digital bank’s products and services if the digital bank is embedded into the customers’ ecosystem.

 100% of the market’s needs is too complex and leads to too large an organization, a digital bank that meets too few needs translates into the game of diminishing returns as the digital bank is too easy to substitute.

 The above is the conceptual framework in which Tyme launched TymeBank in South Africa.
-In solving these challenges, we took a customer-centric approach that looked at the average South Africans’ daily challenges and established solutions and channels which would unblock any impediments that they have in accessing banking in their own individual ecosystems.
+We took a customer-centric approach for solving the South Africans’ daily challenges.
+Established solutions and channels which would unblock any impediments that they have in accessing banking in their own individual ecosystems.

-Retail outlets with a national footprint was our first step to secure ubiquitous points of representation in the customer’s ecosystem.
-TymeBank formed a long-term strategic partnership with PicknPay and Boxer stores, allowing its customers to bank where they shop, at PicknPay and Boxer stores around the country.
-Customers can both onboard and activate the account at the stores, allowing customers to engage in their banking in their most used ecosystem, their grocery store.
+Retail outlets with a national footprint were our first step to secure ubiquitous points of representation in the customer’s ecosystem.
+TymeBank formed a long-term strategic partnership with PicknPay and Boxer stores.
+Allowing its customers to the bank where they shop, at PicknPay and Boxer stores around the country.
+Customers can both onboard and activate the account at the stores.
+Which enable customers to engage in their banking in their most used ecosystem, their grocery store.

-Secondly, to enable easy customer onboarding, we developed the TymeBank kiosk which opens a fully KYC’ed bank account in under 5min, without the need for any paperwork (just an ID number and a cellphone).
-Customers can open a fully FICA-compliant bank account and receive their personalized Visa debit card at a TymeBank kiosk in under five minutes.
-After receiving the debit card, customers may transact straight away at the store cash register, allowing easy cash in – cash out while buying your groceries.
-This means that across South Africa, customers have 14,000 till points (cash registers) for cash in – cash out, embedded right into their grocery shopping experience.
+So customers can open a fully FICA-compliant bank account.
+They receive their personalized Visa debit card at a TymeBank kiosk in under five minutes.
+Thus, customers may transact straight away at the store cash register.
+With allowing easy cash in – cash out while buying your groceries.
+This means that across South Africa, customers have 14,000 cash registers.
+Embedded for cash in – cash out, right into their grocery shopping experience.

-Using this approach, TymeBank fundamentally changed the banking landscape in South Africa by offering easy to access, transparent, and customer centric financial products and services for the mass market – for all South Africans.
+TymeBank fundamentally changed the banking landscape in South Africa bysing this approach.
+Hence it offered easy to access, transparent, and customer-centric financial products and services for the mass market – for all South Africans.
 With our success in South Africa, Tyme’s next deployment will be in the Philippines.
-With over 70% under-banked and unbanked, the Philippines is the ideal next market to test Tyme’s unique model for digital banking.
+Philippines is the ideal next market to test Tyme’s unique model for digital banking.